 - Cash and Liquidity Management This business holds an inventory of institutional, supranational, government and financial (covered) bonds sensitive to credit spread risk and to a lesser extent to interest rate risk.
 The portfolio has a relatively short duration, high credit quality and is used to manage RBCIS Bank's liquidity.
-Treasury investments are made in the banking book in accordance with the Investment Policy approved by the BoD.
-The policy allows investment of assets in a prudent manner that avoids undue risk of loss while earning a reasonable rate of return. - FX services which are incidental to supporting clients' needs.
+The Investment policy allows investment of assets in a prudent manner that avoids undue risk of loss while earning a reasonable rate of return. - FX services which are incidental to supporting clients' needs.
 Limited intraday FX positions and very small overnight positions are authorized to allow for residual small client trades to be aggregated intraday and placed through professional market counterparties.
 Limits are established based on the volumes and currency volatility by trading location.
 These positions are monitored tightly on a daily basis by Market Risk Unit in Risk Management.
 No speculative trading position is allowed.
 RBCIS Bank's policy is to avoid market risk, and proprietary trading activities are not part of the strategy given the current risk appetite.
 Therefore there is no material exposure to market risk in the RBCIS Bank's Trading book.